hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 Strict mode gets enabled automatically inside ES6 classes.

-In the next assignment, we'll talk about closure.

 ## 7. Closures

-In this assignment, we'll learn about a crucial concept in JavaScript: closures.
-Closures let a function access a variable that was in lexical scope at the function's definition point even when that variable is no longer in scope.
+In this assignment, we'll learn about a crucial concept in JavaScript: closures. *Closures let a function access a variable that was in lexical scope at the function's definition point even when that variable is no longer in scope*.
 You may not realize it, but you've been using closures every time you've defined a function that accesses a variable from its outer scope.

 ### 7.1 What to Focus On